 The Legal Cheek View

-Meet Tanfield Chambers at Legal Cheek’s upcoming Virtual Pupillage Fair!
+Meet Tanfield Chambers at Legal Cheek’s next Virtual Pupillage Fair on 9 October 2025

 When it comes to property law, Tanfield Chambers is one of the biggest names in the business.
-Having particular expertise in real estate litigation, the tenants take on some of the biggest cases in this area.
-Made up of 58 barristers, including six KCs, Tanfield is a set looking to grow, with three pupillages on offer this coming application round.
-If property law appeals to you, this should be one of the top chambers on your list.
+However, especially after bringing in 11 tenants from now-defunct 9 Stone Buildings, their business law expertise has been on the rise too, alongside private client and tax.
+This means that besides leading on Building Safety Act litigation, Tanfield barristers tackle briefs including insolvency and company law as well.
+With particular expertise in real estate litigation, the tenants take on some of the biggest cases in this area.
+Made up of 59 barristers, including six KCs, Tanfield is a set looking to grow, with three pupillages on offer this coming application round.
+If business and especially property law appeals to you, this should be one of the top chambers on your list.

 Barristers here find themselves representing everyone, “from local authority tenants to CEOs of multinational corporations” as one insider notes.
 What’s more, there is often a real “sense of responsibility” as the outcome of a case that you are working on can have an enormous impact on someone’s life.
 One example is possession work which juniors are routinely involved in, which can see people evicted from their homes.